RealAmbitionForThis/pinnacle-sports-listener/README.md

 # Video Explaing How It Works (Setup and instructions)
 https://youtu.be/kAYHQA0J_eA

-Dont hate, this is one of my first python programs, and I can confidently say I dislike it alot
+Dont hate, this is one of my first python programs, and I can confidently say I dislike python it alot